Black Garnet Books

 Black Garnet Books is a bookstore in Minnesota.
-The only Black-owned, brick and mortar bookstore in the state, it operated as a pop-up for a year before receiving a grant from the city of Saint Paul, Minnesota, to open a physical location.
+The first of two Black-owned, brick and mortar bookstores in the state, it operated as a pop-up for a year before receiving a grant from the city of Saint Paul, Minnesota, to open a physical location.

 Establishment

 In June 2020, University of Minnesota graduate Dionne Sims discovered that there were no Black-owned bookstores in the state of Minnesota while researching ways to support the Black community after the murder of George Floyd.
 (Ancestry Books, a Black-owned bookstore in Minnesota, closed in 2015.
+Griot Arts in Rochester, MN, opened in 2024.
 Other Black-owned book businesses, such as Mind's Eye Comics and Babycake's Book Stack, do not have brick and mortar bookstore locations.)
 After Sims posted a tweet expressing her desire to start a Black-owned bookstore in the state, the tweet received more than 14,000 likes, and she began a crowdfunding campaign for the bookstore on July 10.
 By July 12, the campaign had raised more than $81,000.
 Overall, she raised more than $108,000 in the campaign using GoFundMe.